PowerDNS/pdns/pdns/recursordist/docs/lua-config/ztc.rst

 tsigname
 ~~~~~~~~
-The name of the TSIG key to authenticate to the server when using the ``axfr`` method
+The name of the TSIG key to authenticate to the server and validate the zone content with when using the ``axfr`` method.
 When this is set, `tsigalgo`_ and `tsigsecret`_ must also be set.

 tsigalgo
 ~~~~~~~~
-The name of the TSIG algorithm (like 'hmac-md5') used
+The name of the TSIG algorithm (like 'hmac-md5') used.

 tsigsecret
 ~~~~~~~~~~
-Base64 encoded TSIG secret
+Base64 encoded TSIG secret.

 refreshPeriod
 ~~~~~~~~~~~~~